TEST-VERSION - FAQ Abraxas

 - If the vehicle is imported for a person who enjoys privileges or immunities (either by the individual or by an intermediary acting on their behalf), that person is deemed to be the importer.
 However, as they enjoy immunity from administrative jurisdiction, it is not possible to enforce any penalty that may be applicable.
 By way of exception therefore, no penalties are collected for vehicles imported into Switzerland on behalf of a person who enjoys privileges or immunities.

 In accordance with Article 11 of the CO2 Act, the Federal Council establishes a method for calculating an individual target value for each importer or manufacturer of passenger cars for the vehicles imported into or manufactured in Switzerland.
 The calculation relates to the passenger cars first registered by the importer or manufacturer in the reference year (vehicle fleet).
-This means that, with respect to the CO2 emissions for passenger cars, the initial importer or manufacturer is responsible and entitled, and not any third party who might register the car in Switzerland at a later date.
+This means that, with respect to the carbon emissions for passenger cars, the initial importer or manufacturer is responsible and entitled, and not any third party who might register the car in Switzerland at a later date.
 It should be noted that when the circumstances which determine how the vehicle is assessed arise (i.e. import or manufacture), the corresponding legal consequences (car belongs to the importer’s fleet) enter into effect.
-A repeat of these circumstances cannot give rise to the same legal consequences a second time.
+A repeat of these circumstances cannot lead to the same legal consequences a second time.

-Large-scale importers (annual settlement)
+Large importers (annual settlement)

-Small-scale importers (prior to registration)
+Small importers (prior to registration)

-What happens to the collected penalties?
+What happens to the revenue from penalties?

 Since 1 January 2018, the revenue collected from penalties has been allocated to the National Highways and Urban Transport Fund.
 It was previously allocated to the Infrastructure Fund.